Yvand/hugo-LDAPCP/content/docs/usage/install.md

 ## Finish the installation

-Regardless of how `Install-SPSolution` was executed, for all the other SharePoint servers which **do NOT run the service "Microsoft SharePoint Foundation Web Application"**, you must manually add LDAPCP DLLs to their GAC.
+For all the other SharePoint servers which **do NOT run the service "Microsoft SharePoint Foundation Web Application"**, you must manually add ldapcp.dll to their GAC:

-For each of those servers:
+{{< alert icon="💡" text="This applies regardless of how `Install-SPSolution` or `Update-SPSolution` was executed" >}}

 - Use [7-zip](https://www.7-zip.org/) to extract ldapcp.dll from LDAPCP.wsp
 - Run the script below to add ldapcp.dll to the GAC: